rsdoiel/antenna/archives/2025/columns_2025.06.md

 date: 2025-02-12, updated: 2025-02-12, from: Bruce Schneier blog

-<p>Here&#8217;s a supply-chain attack just waiting to happen.
+<p>Here&#8217;s a <a href="https://labs.watchtowr.com/8-million-requests-later-we-made-the-solarwinds-supply-chain-attack-look-amateur/">supply-chain attack</a> just waiting to happen.
 A group of researchers searched for, and then registered, abandoned Amazon S3 buckets for about $400.
 These buckets contained software libraries that are still used.
 Presumably the projects don&#8217;t realize that they have been abandoned, and still ping them for patches, updates, and etc.</p>
 <blockquote><p>The TL;DR is that this time, we ended up discovering ~150 Amazon S3 buckets that had previously been used across commercial and open source software products, governments, and infrastructure deployment/update pipelines&#8212;and then abandoned...</p></blockquote>

 <br>